oscafrica/open-source-challenge/README.md

 - [What open source project should I contribute to?](https://kentcdodds.com/blog/what-open-source-project-should-i-contribute-to) - Answer to the question "What open source project should I contribute to?" by an expert.
 - [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - Get equipped with the the tools, knowledge, and understanding you need to be productive and contribute to the wonderful world of open source projects.
 - [How To Contribute to Open Source: Getting Started with Git](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git) - This tutorial will discuss the benefits of contributing to open-source projects, and go over installing and setting up Git so that you can contribute to software projects.
+- [Open Source Design](https://opensourcedesign.net/projects) - Open Source projects and organisations with good design, a design team, and with a nice guide on how to get involved with the design.
+- [Design Community at OSCA](https://github.com/oscafrica/Design) - Everything Design related in Open Source Community Africa.
+- [Mozilla Open Design](https://github.com/mozilla/OpenDesign) - Issues with design requests for community design groups and design tasks to tackle

 ### Tools